#docs #articles #best-practices

 Distinguishing between views, actions and events

-If you want to distinguish between views, actions and events, or just views and actions, you can add that to the type, such as InsightEditor.MetaEditor.actions.SaveInsight.
-However, I personally don’t get much value from that.
-Instead, I usually annotate types implicitly using grammar:
+If you want to distinguish between views, actions and events, or just views and actions, you can add that to the type, such as InsightEditor.MetaEditor.Actions.saveInsight.
+However, we don’t get much value from that.
+Instead, we usually annotate types implicitly using grammar:

 1. Present tense compound verbs are actions: